product-science/docs/docs/cloudcost/usage.md

 ![dashboard-view](../images/cco-dashboard-view.png)

 For each API call, you can see a breakdown by Direct and Indirect calls.
-Direct calls are straightforward API requests, while Indirect calls might involve multiple steps and dependencies.
+Direct calls are the code synchronously execute durgin API request, while Indirect calls represent all side effects as asyncrously executed methods.
 Additionally, you can view specific user sessions related to each API call, helping you understand the context of the resource usage.